dmaher42/Write-the-Realm/README.md

 npm run build
 ```

-The build script bundles `src/main.js` and outputs the results to the `dist/` directory.
+The build script bundles `src/main.js` and copies HTML, CSS, the service worker, and the `assets/` folder to the `dist/` directory.

 ## Tests